 The buildings followed Wilkinson's typical layout.
 An entrance and administrative block at the south-east contained a porter's room and waiting room at the centre with the Guardians' board room on the first floor above.
 Wings were added at each side, probably used as children's accommodation and schoolrooms.

 The main accommodation block had the Master's quarters at the centre, with male and female wings to each side.
 At the rear, a range of single-storey utility rooms such as bakehouse and washhouse connected through to the infirmary and idiots' wards via a central spine containing the chapel and dining-hall.

 During the famine in the mid-1840s, sleeping galleries were erected to accommodate an additional 120 inmates.
 A 48-bed ever hospital was erected at the north-west of the site.

 At the 1901 census, the population of the Union was 42,454 with 184 inmates in the workhouse.

-In 1932, the former workhouse became a District Hospital.
-The entrance block was remodeled and the workhouse buildings being incorporated into the Banbridge Hospital complex which closed in around 2003 and has now been completely demolished.
+In 1932, the former workhouse became the Banbridge District Hospital.
+The entrance block was remodeled and the other buildings were incorporated into the hospital complex.

 - Public Record Office of Northern Ireland, 2 Titanic Boulevard, Titanic Quarter, Belfast BT3 9HQ.
 Holdings include: Guardians' minute books (1839-1943); Indoor relief lists (1930-46); Vaccination Registers (1864-1936); etc.